Aliases for CYP26A1 Gene

 CYP26A1 (Cytochrome P450 Family 26 Subfamily A Member 1) is a Protein Coding gene.
 Diseases associated with CYP26A1 include Hypercarotenemia And Vitamin A Deficiency, Autosomal Dominant and Ras-Associated Autoimmune Leukoproliferative Disorder.
-Among its related pathways are Adipogenesis and Cytochrome P450 - arranged by substrate type.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Nuclear Receptors in Lipid Metabolism and Toxicity.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26C1.

 Plays a key role in retinoic acid metabolism.
 Acts on retinoids, including all-trans-retinoic acid (RA) and its stereoisomer 9-cis-RA.
 Capable of both 4-hydroxylation and 18-hydroxylation.
 Responsible for generation of several hydroxylated forms of RA, including 4-OH-RA, 4-oxo-RA and 18-OH-RA.